Skip to content

 Losing belly fat becomes necessary and beneficial at several key points:

-• If you notice an increase in belly fat due to aging, pregnancy, or lifestyle changes, initiate a balanced diet and exercise regimen to tackle the excess fat.
+• Lifestyle Changes: An increase in belly fat due to aging, hormonal shifts after pregnancy, or lifestyle changes marks the right time to start a balanced diet and exercise routine.

 How to Effectively Reduce Belly Fat?